mohamedfawas/mohamedfawas.github.io/content/journals/march/index.en.md

 ---

 ### March 22
-* started the 100 day challenge, let us see how this ends up
+* started the 39 day coding challenge, let us see how this ends up! :)
 * feels like I am adapting gradually well to the new routine
 * looking forward to follow the 'five person around me' rule